ValdikSS/GoodbyeDPI/README.md

  --blacklist [txtfile]  perform HTTP tricks only to host names and subdomains from
                         supplied text file.
 This option can be supplied multiple times.

- -1          -p -r -s -f 2 -e 2 (most compatible mode, default) -2          -p -r -s -f 2 -e 40 (better speed yet still compatible) -3          -p -r -s -e 40 (even better speed)
- -4          -p -r -s (best speed)
+ -1          -p -r -s -f 2 -k 2 -n -e 2 (most compatible mode, default) -2          -p -r -s -f 2 -k 2 -n -e 40 (better speed for HTTPS yet still compatible) -3          -p -r -s -e 40 (better speed for HTTP and HTTPS) -4          -p -r -s (best speed)
 ```

-Try to run `goodbyedpi.exe -1 -a -m --dns-addr 77.88.8.8 --dns-port 1253` first.
-This is the most hardcore mode which will show if this program is suitable for your ISP and DPI vendor.
-If you can open blocked websites with these options, it means your ISP has DPI which can be circumvented.
+To check if your ISP's DPI could be circumvented, run `3_all_dnsredir_hardcore.cmd` first.
+This is the most hardcore mode which will show if this program is suitable for your ISP and DPI vendor at all.
+If you can open blocked websites with this mode, it means your ISP has DPI which can be circumvented.
 This is the slowest and prone to break websites mode, but suitable for most DPI.

-Try `-1` to see if it works too.
+Try `goodbyedpi -1` to see if it works too.

 Then try `goodbyedpi.exe -2`.
 It should be faster for HTTPS sites.
 Mode `-3` speed ups HTTP websites.